Learning German

 Learning German Step by Step with the CEFR Framework

 The CEFR framework defines learning levels from A1 to C2.
-These levels give structure to progress and make learning measurable.
+These levels structure progress and make learning measurable.
 Beginners build everyday communication skills at A1 and A2.
 Independent users at B1 and B2 develop fluency for work, study, and daily life.
 Advanced learners at C1 and C2 reach academic and professional mastery.
 German courses aligned with CEFR standards provide consistency and trust.
 When you learn German within this structure, progress feels achievable.
-Exams like Goethe certificates, TestDaF, and telc are useful.
-They help with getting into university and recognition for jobs.
+Exams such as Goethe certificates, TestDaF, and telc are useful.
+They help with university admissions and job recognition.

 Exam / Certificate Why It Is Useful Main Benefit